AneuPy: An open source Python tool for creating simulation-ready geometries of abdominal aortic aneurysms: Conclusions

-In this paper, we presented \textbf{AneuPy}, an open-source Python tool designed to automate the creation of simulation-ready geometries of abdominal aortic aneurysms.
-The software streamlines the process of geometry generation by utilizing the \software{SALOME} platform, enabling users to generate both idealized and patient-specific AAA models for computational simulations. \textbf{AneuPy} is capable of generating geometries that span from healthy aortas to various types of aneurysms, incorporating essential features such as the aortic wall layers (intima, media, adventitia) and intraluminal thrombus.
-Additionally, it allows the generation of realistic AAA geometries from imaging-derived patient-specific data, facilitating a more accurate representation of individual cases in biomechanical studies.
+In this paper, we presented \textbf{AneuPy}, an open-source Python-based software tool with the goal of simplifying the simulation-ready geometry generation of abdominal aortic aneurysms through automation.
+The tool automates the geometry generation process using the \software{SALOME} platform to allow users to create idealized as well as patient-specific AAA models for computational simulations. \textbf{AneuPy} is capable of generating geometries ranging from healthy aortas to aneurysms of any shape, including important details such as the aortic wall layers (intima, media, adventitia) and intraluminal thrombus.
+It also allows for the generation of realistic AAA geometries using imaging-derived patient-specific data, which facilitates improved representation of individual cases in biomechanical studies.

-However, there are some limitations in the current version of the software.
-Firstly, the cross-sections used in the geometry generation are limited to circular shapes.
-Future versions will extend this capability to support more complex, irregular shapes.
-Secondly, the shell generation algorithm currently faces challenges when dealing with very curved centerlines, such as those found in aortic arches.
-This limitation will be addressed in future updates to improve the handling of highly curved geometries.
-Lastly, meshing capabilities are not yet integrated into \textbf{AneuPy}, but this is planned for a future version to further streamline the workflow for simulations.
+However, there are certain limitations to the software in its current form.
+Firstly, in the geometry generation, the cross-sections are limited to circular shapes only.
+Future implementations will incorporate a capability to support higher-order, complex, and irregular geometries.
+Secondly, the current shell generation code will find it challenging to process highly curved centerlines, e.g., in an aortic arch.
+This limitation will be addressed in future updates.
+Lastly, the meshing capabilities are not yet integrated in \textbf{AneuPy}, although they are planned to be included in a future release to further simplify the simulation process.

-Despite these limitations, \textbf{AneuPy} provides a robust and flexible tool for generating high-fidelity AAA geometries, contributing to a more efficient and effective analysis of the biomechanical behavior of AAAs and their rupture risks.
+Despite these limitations, \textbf{AneuPy} presents a robust and versatile software package to generate high-fidelity AAA geometries, allowing a more efficient and streamlined analysis of the biomechanical dynamics of AAAs and their rupture potential.